jwalton/node-amqp-connection-manager/README.md

   arbitrary data in.
 - `options.json` if true, then ChannelWrapper assumes all messages passed to `publish()` and `sendToQueue()` are plain JSON objects.
 These will be encoded automatically before being sent.
+- `options.publishTimeout` - a default timeout for messages published to this channel.

 ### AmqpConnectionManager#isConnected()